viklund/courses/ngsintro/1609/labs/uppmax-pipeline.md

 * Do a differential expression analysis by comparing multiple samples.

 The difficulty here is that you have not just 1 sample, you have 3 of them.
-And they all needs to be filtered and aligned, and then compared to each other.
+And they all need to be filtered and aligned separately, and then compared to each other.
-The program that does the differential expression analysis in this exercise is called diff_exp and is located in the same directory as the previous scripts.
+The program that does the differential expression analysis in this exercise is called `diff_exp` and is located in the same directory as the previous scripts.

 **Hints:**
 The samples are filtered and aligned individually.